Nelly Bay, Queensland: Transport

 Nelly Bay is home to Magnetic Island's largest infrastructure development, Magnetic Harbour, also known as Nelly Bay Harbour.
 The development consists of a new ferry and barge terminal, with an emergency services helipad, retail services, a marina and multi-storey residential dwellings.
 A frequent ferry service is operated by Sunferries, with its passenger ferry to the Townsville breakwater, and Fantasea with its vehicular barge to South Townsville.

 Education

 Magnetic Island State School is a government primary (Prep-6) school for boys and girls at 16 Mandalay Avenue (19.1571°S 146.8516°E).
 In 2017, the school had an enrolment of 134 students with 11 teachers (8 full-time equivalent) and 11 non-teaching staff (6 full-time equivalent).
 The school includes a special education program.

-There is no secondary school on the island.
-The nearest secondary school is Townsville State High School in Railway Estate.
+There are no secondary schools on the island.
+The nearest government secondary school is Townsville State High School in Railway Estate on the mainland.

 Amenities

 The Townsville City Council operate a mobile library service which visits the Lions Park at Nelly Bay on Tuesday, but its opening hours may be affected by the tide times.